 Not used to produce finished gasoline.
-Gasoline blendstocks not used to produce finished gasoline are not taxable if the following conditions are met.
+Gasoline blendstocks not used to produce finished gasoline are not taxable (other than LUST) if the following conditions are met.

 Removals and entries not connected to sale.
-Nonbulk removals and entries are not taxable if the person otherwise liable for the tax (position holder, refiner, or enterer) is a registrant.
+Nonbulk removals and entries are not taxable if the person otherwise liable for the tax (position holder, refiner, or enterer) is a registrant